jjavierdguezas/whatsapp-no-contact/README.md

   <img src="./imgs/android%20light.jpg" width="300" />
 </p>

+## Don't you want to build it?

+then just download it from [releases](https://github.com/jjavierdguezas/whatsapp-no-contact/releases)

 ---
 _thanks to ChatGPT for the icon and helping me juggle fixing some obscure issues_